TyrannosauruSnacks/TyrannosauruSnacks/README.md

 ### 🏠👨‍💻 I'm currently working on

-- Bachelor Thesis - Reproduction of an estimated Red Deer Density in a german forest by Camera trapping and the Random Encounter Model
+- Bachelor thesis - Reproduction of an estimated Red Deer density in a german forest by camera trapping and the Random Encounter Model

 ### 📚🧠 I'm currently learning

-- Data Science
+- Data science
-- Bayesian Statistics
+- Bayesian statistics
 - Tidyverse R-Package
 - Tidy Modeling with R
-- CamtrapR package for exploration and analysis of Camera Trap Data
+- CamtrapR package for exploration and analysis of camera trap data
-- GitHub
+- Github
 - Obsidian
-  - secretly transitioning to Emacs though
+  - secretly transitioning to emacs though
-- Camera Trapping Methods
+- Camera trapping methods
-- Wildilfe Management
+- Wildilfe management

 ### 🤔💡 I'm looking for help with

 - Practical camera trapping
 - Modeling wildlife populations with tidymodels
-- Bayesian Statistics
+- Bayesian statistics
-  - especially applied to Game Ecology/Management, resp.
-Hunting-Strategies
+  - especially applied to game ecology and management, resp. hunting strategies